allen-chen-noaa-gov/IOPAC_pub/README.md

 There is also a bounds function, depicting the central tendency and uncertainty of the multipliers.
-The bounds are calculated using the 2.5th, 50th, and 97.5th percentiles of the multipliers, which can be used to visualize the uncertainty in the multipliers.
+The bounds are calculated using the 2.5th, 50th, and 97.5th percentiles of the multipliers, which can be used to visualize bounds for the multipliers.
 An example for specific regions and sectors is shown below.

 ``` r
 multbounds <- make_mult_bounds()